f0vela/iTuny/README.md

 --

-This VBS is free to distribute and modify to make it better.
+This AutoIt is free to distribute and modify to make it better.
 Created   		by f0vela
 Collaboration 		by jarethbone
 Inspired 		by Amadawn's iTuny implementation

 To use it with Launchy just double click the exe and the installer will popout